-The Audit Committee is composed of three directors, all of whom are considered independent under the rules and regulations of the Securities and Exchange Commission, the New York Stock Exchange listing standards and the Visteon Director Independence Guidelines, and operates under a written charter adopted by the Board of Directors.
-During 2016, the Audit Committee held six meetings.
+The Audit Committee is composed of three directors, all of whom are considered independent under the rules and regulations of the Securities and Exchange Commission, the Nasdaq Stock Market listing standards and the Visteon Director Independence Guidelines, and operates under a written charter adopted by the Board of Directors.
+During 2018, the Audit Committee held six meetings.
 Visteon management has the primary responsibility for the Company's internal controls and the financial reporting process.
 The independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements and issuing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States of America.
 The independent registered public accounting firm also expresses an opinion, based on an audit, on the effectiveness of Visteon's internal control over financial reporting.
 The Audit Committee oversees and monitors these processes and reports to the Board of Directors on its findings.
 The Audit Committee of the Board of Directors selects and hires the independent registered public accounting firm.
-The Audit Committee considers the impact of changing auditors when assessing whether to retain the current external auditor.
+The Audit Committee considers the impact of changing auditors when assessing whether to retain the current external auditor, and regarding the mandated rotation, has had direct involvement in the selection process for the new lead engagement partner for the Company's 2019 audit.
 Ernst & Young, LLP has served as Visteon's external auditor since 2012.
 The Audit Committee believes that the choice of Ernst & Young, LLP to serve as external auditor is in the best interests of the Company and its shareholders.

 During the year, the Audit Committee met and held discussions with Visteon management and Ernst & Young LLP, the independent registered public accounting firm.
 The Audit Committee discussed with Ernst & Young the overall scope and plans for their audit.
-The Audit Committee reviewed and discussed with Visteon management and Ernst & Young LLP the audited financial statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2016, as well as the Company's internal control over financial reporting.
-The Audit Committee also discussed with Ernst & Young LLP the matters required to be discussed with the Committee by the standards of the Public Company Accounting Oversight Board (United States)(PCAOB) Auditing Standard No. 16, Communications with Audit Committees, the rules of the Securities and Exchange Commission, and other applicable regulations.
+The Audit Committee reviewed and discussed with Visteon management and Ernst & Young LLP the audited financial statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2018, as well as the Company's internal control over financial reporting.
+The Audit Committee also discussed with Ernst & Young LLP the matters required to be discussed with the Audit Committee by Public Company Accounting Oversight Board Auditing Standard No. 1301, Communications with Audit Committees, the rules of the Securities and Exchange Commission, and other applicable regulations.